brianscan14/XYfitness/README.md

 #### Profile

 The user's profile page, if they create one is kept relatively simple with just their picture they used on registration displayed, their username, first name if they added it, email, and then links to update these fields in the center of the page.
 The user can easily update their email, first name, username,  password or indeed profile picture on this page if they desire.
+The Django [password change](https://docs.djangoproject.com/en/1.8/_modules/django/contrib/auth/forms/) form is used here for simplicity.
 These links redirect the user to the respective form's pages to alter these fields, and they are waterfalled appropriately.

 #### Cart